gibsjose/cpp-cheat-sheet/C++ Syntax.md

 ### 2.1 Namespaces

 ### 2.2 References and Pointers
-are used to store the address of an varibale/object in memory.
+are used to store the address of the varibale/object in memory.
 So having the pointer or reference, you could do the same operations as that of object being pointed to.
 ```c++
 int a = 3;
 int b = 5;